Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/api.md

 - [UnityEngine.ProBuilder.MeshOperations](../api/UnityEngine.ProBuilder.MeshOperations.html) provides classes for Mesh editing.
 Use them to manipulate ProBuilder Meshes, including topology and I/0 operations.

-All Mesh creation and editing functionality is restricted to the `UnityEngine.ProBuilder` and `UnityEngine.ProBuilder.MeshOperations` libraries, which are both available at runtime.
+All Mesh creation and editing functionality is restricted to the `UnityEngine.ProBuilder` and `UnityEngine.ProBuilder.MeshOperations` libraries, which are both available at run time.

-Mesh data is stored in a component ([ProBuilderMesh](../api/UnityEngine.ProBuilder.ProBuilderMesh.html)) and compiled to a [UnityEngine.Mesh](https://docs.unity3d.com/ScriptReference/Mesh.html) object as necessary.
+ProBuilder stores Mesh data in a component ([ProBuilderMesh](../api/UnityEngine.ProBuilder.ProBuilderMesh.html)) and compiles it to a
+[UnityEngine.Mesh](https://docs.unity3d.com/ScriptReference/Mesh.html) object as necessary.

 `ProBuilderMesh` stores the following Mesh information:

 - Positions
 - UVs
 - Faces
   - Triangles
   - Material
   - Smoothing group
   - Auto/Manual UVs

-    ***Note:*** ProBuilder can automatically UV unwrap triangles on a per-face basis.
-You can toggle this feature using the [Face](../api/UnityEngine.ProBuilder.Face.html) class.
+    **Note:** ProBuilder can automatically UV unwrap triangles on a per-face basis.
+You can toggle this feature with the [Face](../api/UnityEngine.ProBuilder.Face.html) class.
 In addition, users can unwrap faces manually.

 - Tangent (if user set)
 - UV3/4 (if user set)
 - Colors
 - Shared indices (also called common vertices)

 Normals, tangents, collisions, and UVs are calculated as necessary.

-## Creating a Mesh
+## Create a Mesh

-This example demonstrates how to build a simple quad with the ProBuilder API (not using the [ShapeGenerator](../api/UnityEngine.ProBuilder.ShapeGenerator.html) class):
+This example demonstrates how to build a simple quad with the ProBuilder API (not with the [ShapeGenerator](../api/UnityEngine.ProBuilder.ShapeGenerator.html) class):

 ```c#
 // Create a new quad facing forward.